adamboutcher/zfs-quota/README.md

 ## Versions and Differences
 Version 1 is available in the branch v1, the main branch is now a modified version marked as v2.
 Version 2 is not backwards compatible with v1 which is why the version numbers changed.
 Version 2 utilises UIDs and not Usernames.
+This is a git tag (not branch).
+Version 3 is a unified script for groups and users which is partially backwards compabile with v2.

 ## Server
 ### Sample Usage: